rainlanguage/rain.contribute/principles/evidence.md

 Indeed, why would we ever start a large new project if we expect a worse final outcome?

-The problem however, is often knowing when to stop, or at least to cut a 1.0 release.
+The problem, however, is often knowing when to stop, or at least to cut a 1.0 release.

 Ideally we should release as early and often as possible, which would be as soon